elabftw/elabdoc/config_examples/apache/README.md

 sudo a2enmod headers
 ~~~

-It is recommended to run the Docker container in HTTP mode and let Apache do
+We recommend that you run the Docker container in HTTP mode and let Apache handle
 TLS termination.
-But letting the Docker container deal with TLS is also a
+However, letting the Docker container deal with TLS is also an option.
-possibility.
 Both configurations are presented below.

 ## Prerequisite: running the container on a custom port

-Because our Apache is already running on port 443, we will want the Docker container to run on another port.
+Because our Apache server is already running on port 443, we will want the Docker container to run on another port.

-In the `ports` part of this configuration file, expose the container on port 3148 for instance:
+In the `ports` section of this configuration file, expose the container on port 3148 as follows:

 ~~~yaml
 ports:
   - '127.0.0.1:3148:443'
 ~~~

-**Note**: we're using the 127.0.0.1 localhost ip to avoid Docker exposing the port by bypassing the firewall configuration (see [this issue](https://github.com/moby/moby/issues/22054)).
+**Note**: We're using the 127.0.0.1 localhost ip to prevent Docker from exposing the port by bypassing the firewall configuration (see [this issue](https://github.com/moby/moby/issues/22054)).

 ## Reverse proxy for a container in http mode (recommended)

 ### Running the container in HTTP mode

-By default the eLabFTW (elabftw/elabimg) container runs in HTTPS mode, so you'll need to edit your `elabftw.yml` file (or `docker-compose.yml`) and add:
+By default, the eLabFTW (elabftw/elabimg) container runs in HTTPS mode, so you'll need to edit your `elabftw.yml` file (or `docker-compose.yml`) and add:

 ~~~yaml
 DISABLE_HTTPS=true